liv002/spillmaker-2023/tutorial-english.md

 ```

 ## Laser logic: Step 2
-The laser is of kind projectile and the Asteroids are of kind enemy.
+The laser is of kind projectile and the asteroids are of kind enemy.

 Click on where the block says **player**, change one of them to **projectile**
 and the other to **enemy**